yvelikova/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 : Select a required OAuth access token store from the list.
 For details on how to add OAuth access token stores to this list, see [Configure API Manager settings in Policy Studio](/docs/apim_administration/apimgr_admin/api_mgmt_config_ps/).

 Scopes must match
 : Select whether the OAuth scopes match `Any` or `All` of the OAuth scopes configured in the next field.
 OAuth scopes are used to control how access tokens are accepted.
-For more details on OAuth scopes, see the [API Gateway OAuth User Guide](/bundle/APIGateway_77_OAuthUserGuide_allOS_en_HTML5/).

 Scopes
 : Enter a comma-separated list of scopes used to manage how access tokens are accepted.
 In addition, these tokens are used as default scopes for applications that use this API and do not send the `scope` parameter in the access token request.
 You can also configure additional default scopes for an application if enabled in **Settings > API Manager Settings > General settings > Enable application scopes**.
 For details, see [API Manager settings](/docs/apim_reference/api_mgmt_config_web/#api-manager-settings).
 Defaults to `resource.WRITE, resource.READ`.